 Expect a line, wait for a budtender

 Depending on the size of the dispensary, you may need to prepare yourself to wait in line either inside or outside.
 This means checking the weather before you head out so you aren’t left standing in the cold.
-Dispensary lines tend to move quickly, you can avoid waiting by visiting during non-rush hours in the early morning or late evening.
+Dispensary lines tend to move quickly, but you can avoid waiting by visiting during non-rush hours in the early morning or late evening.
 You can also ask people working at the dispensary when their busiest hours are, and avoid going during that time.

 The reason for the line is simple: Many dispensaries operate on a one-to-one budtender-to-customer basis.
 You may be asked to wait until a budtender is available, then step forward and browse the store’s selection with the budtender’s help.

 People often feel like they need to rush when it’s their turn at the dispensary counter.
-Even if there is a line of people waiting behind you, don’t stress.
+Even if there’s a line of people waiting behind you, don’t stress.
 Take your time.
 Chat with the budtender and ask questions about cannabis products.
-Your budtender can help you decide between the different strains of bud and will work with you to find the best products for you based on your budget, needs, and wants.
+Your budtender can help you decide between the different strains of bud and will work with you to find the best products based on your budget, needs, and wants.
 For example, top-shelf cannabis products tend to be more potent, expensive, and higher quality, while low-shelf options can get you the bigger bang for your buck.
 Ask your budtender about their favorite top-shelf, high-shelf, and low-shelf picks to help get the conversation going.

 Tip your budtender

 While budtenders don’t solely work for tips, they are highly encouraged.
 When determining how much to tip your budtender, consider the level of customer service as well as the total amount you’re spending on cannabis.
 For instance, if you spent $25 on cannabis products and your budtender provided you with outstanding customer service, you might consider tipping $5.